DimensionDev/WebExtension-Shim-iOS/Documents.md

     }
 ```

-The HoloflowsKit-iOS register two scheme to handler plugin resource. "holoflows-extension" for plugin bundle resource access. "holoflows-blob" for plugin blob data store.
+The WebExtension-Shim register two scheme to handler plugin resource. "holoflows-extension" for plugin bundle resource access. "holoflows-blob" for plugin blob data store.
 The `BundleResourceManager` and `BlobResourceManager` are two tool classes which comform `PluginResourceProvider` protocol.
 For more detail info please check `PluginResourceProvider` protocol.

 ## Advance